Interoperable-data/automate-va/docs/USE CASES/CLD.md

 The restricted CLD:

 - SHOULD be updated by adding `dct:isReplacedBy` linking to the restricting CLD;
-- SHALL be marked as updated using `dct:modified` to the DATE of restriction;
+- SHALL be marked as `dct:modified` on the DATE of restriction;
 - SHALL have its status be changed into `Restricted`.
 - SHALL NOT BE CHANGED in regard to its `vpa:valid` property.